lightning/bolts/04-onion-routing.md

 Comparison of the computed HMAC and the HMAC from the packet MUST be time-constant to avoid leaking information.

-At this point, the node can generate a _rho_-key and a _gamma_-key.
+At this point, the processing node can generate a _rho_-key and a _gamma_-key.

 The routing information is then deobfuscated, and the information about the next hop is extracted.
-To do so, the node copies the `hops_data` field, appends 65 `0x00`-bytes, generates 1365 pseudo-random bytes (using the _rho_-key), and applies the result ,using `XOR`, to the copy of the `hops_data`.
+To do so, the processing node copies the `hops_data` field, appends 65 `0x00`-bytes, generates 1365 pseudo-random bytes (using the _rho_-key), and applies the result ,using `XOR`, to the copy of the `hops_data`.
 The first 65 bytes of the resulting routing information become the `per_hop` field used for the next hop.
 The next 1300 bytes are the `hops_data` for the outgoing packet.

-The receiving node:
+The processing node:
   - if the `realm` is unknown:
     - MUST drop the packet.
     - MUST signal a route failure.